hyperledger/fabric-ca/README.md

 Set up a proxy server.
 Haproxy is used in this example.
 Below is a basic configuration file that can be used to get haproxy up and running.
-Change hostname and port to reflect the settings of your COP servers.
+Change hostname and port to reflect the settings of your fabric-ca servers.

 haproxy.conf